 More guides are available on the Guides page.

-David R. Henderson, Features Editor.
-David Henderson is Associate Professor of Economics at the Graduate School of Business and Public Policy, Naval Postgraduate School in Monterey, California.
+David R. Henderson, Editor, Concise Encyclopedia of Economics.
+David Henderson retired as a Full Professor of Economics at the Graduate School of Business and Public Policy, Naval Postgraduate School in Monterey, California.
 He is also a Research Fellow with the Hoover Institution.
-Before coming to the Naval Postgraduate School, Henderson was the Senior Economist for Health Policy and Energy Policy with President Reagan's Council of Economic Advisers.
-Henderson has also been on the faculty of Santa Clara University and the University of Rochester's Simon School of Business.
+Before coming to the Naval Postgraduate School, Henderson was the Senior Economist for Health Policy and Energy Policy with President Reagan’s Council of Economic Advisers.
+Henderson has also been on the faculty of Santa Clara University and the University of Rochester’s Simon School of Business.
 He earned his Ph.D. in economics from the University of California at Los Angeles.

 He has written in a wide range of scholarly publications and has published over 200 articles and book reviews in magazines and newspapers, including, in declining order of frequency, the Wall Street Journal, Fortune, the Red Herring, the Freeman, Reason, and Regulation.
 One of his specialties is making economics understandable to non-economists.
 He has written, edited, or co-authored four books, The Fortune Encyclopedia of Economics (1993), The Joy of Freedom: An Economist’s Odyssey (2002), Making Great Decisions in Business and Life (2006), and The Concise Encyclopedia of Economics (2008).
 He has testified before committees of the U.S. Congress and has appeared on The O’Reilly Factor, the Jim Lehrer Newshour, CNN, and C-SPAN.
 In 1984, he won the Mencken Award for Best Investigative Journalism Article.